 Applications of NLP.

-Regular languages and their limitations.
+Context free grammars and their limitations.

 3. Language Modeling and Sequential Tagging

-Probabilistic language models, n-grams, generative models, unsupervised and semi-supervised models, smoothed estimation, expectation-maximization (EM) techniques.
+Probabilistic language models, n-grams, generative models, unsupervised and semi-supervised models, smoothed estimation.
+Expectation Maximization (EM) techniques.

-Hidden Markov Models (HMMs), Viterbi algorithm.
+Hidden Markov Models (HMMs), Viterbi algorithm, forward-backward algorithm.

 4. Part-of-Speech Tagging and Phrase Chunking

-Part-of-speech tagging: rule based and probabilistic models.
+Part-of-Speech tagging: rule based and probabilistic models.

 Phrase chunking: rule based and probabilistic models.

-5. Rule-based Parsing / Chunking
+5. Rule-based and Statistical Parsing and Chunking

 Parsing, formal grammars, treebanks.